19 min to read

 In essence, the B2B social media platform punishes these types of content:

-- Low-quality: While this is not spam, the platform perceives this type of content as irrelevant.
+• Low-quality: While this is not spam, the platform perceives this content as irrelevant.

 If you want to write great LinkedIn posts that will make your account more desirable for LinkedIn's algorithm, follow these tips: